What is the ultimate Sony wide-angle lens?

 The Best Sony Full-Frame Wide-Angle Zoom Lenses

-For a very low price, the Tamron 17-28 Di III lens provides professional-grade image quality in a compact, lightweight package.
+The Tamron 17-28 Di III lens provides professional-grade image quality in a compact, lightweight package with a very low price.
 There is little this lens lacks aside from switches.
 The focal length range does not reach the widest or the longest in the class, but it matches perfectly with another exceptional bargain lens, the Tamron 28-75mm f/2.8 Di III RXD Lens.